decentralized-identity/decentralized-identity.github.io/readme.md

 ```
 #### Modifying Templates/Parials

-The site's base file is composed of a handful of partial templates that are shared across all pages.
+The site's base file is composed of a handful of page skeletons and partial templates that are shared across all pages.
 Each pertains to a given part of the base template (i.e. head, nav, footer, etc.), and editing them will change their content across all pages that include them.
-The partial templates can be found the directory `/templates/partials`.
+The partial templates can be found the directory `/templates`.

 #### Building and running the site

-1. First things first: make sure you run `npm install` before all else
+1. Run `npm install`, to setup dependencies.
-2. Run the command `gulp build`.
-This will parse all the templates and write/refresh all the static output pages.
-You must do this to see the pages you add or changes you make to existing content.
+2. Run `gulp watch`, which will compile changes every time you save a file and output the completed static pages.
-3. Run the command `serve --single`.
+3. Run `serve`, assuming you've install the npm `serve` package globally (if not, do that).
 This will start a server that allows you to view the site via a `localhost` port.